Jon-Becker/heimdall/README.md

         #  |       Name  |                                           Description
            |             |
-        0  |  Decompile  |      Decompile and download the target smart contract
+        0  |     Config  |       Easily modify the configuration on Heimdall 1  |  Decompile  |  Decompile and download the target smart contract

   Parameters:
     -m MODULE, --module MODULE        Operation module, either name or number from list